kunwe/OPSC6311-PART-3-APP-BUDGETWISE-/README.md

 ## Automated Testing
 Functional logic is verified through JUnit tests located in `app/src/test`.
 These tests ensure that budget calculations and goal-tracking logic remain accurate during development.

-## Demonstration Video
-[LINK TO YOUR UNLISTED YOUTUBE VIDEO HERE]
-*(Note: Please record your demo on a physical phone as per rubric requirements.)*